 Represented a major over-the-counter headache relief tablet manufacturer in an appeal before the National Advertising Review Board (NARB) of the Council of Better Business Bureaus.

-Represented a plastics manufacturer in a challenge before the NAD relating to bio-degradability and recyclability claims.
+Defended a plastics manufacturer in a challenge before the NAD relating to biodegradability and recyclability claims.

 Represented a consumer healthcare company in Lanham Act cross-allegations of false advertising relating to efficacy and other properties of smoking cessation products.

-Represented a food company in proceedings before the NAD in defense of its cholesterol benefit claims.
+Defended a food company in proceedings before the NAD in defense of its cholesterol-benefit claims.

 Represented an Internet travel booking company in an NAD challenge to its claims of cost savings.